sinnerfilled/sinnerfilled/README.md

   </p>
   </p>
 I'm usually in one of my Sixty or RK900 / Nines ponies, <br>
-always on the left of the cafe
+always on the left of the cafe.
+I use my connor pony sometimes too.

   </p>